Mali says 54 killed in militant attack on army post

 (photo credit: JPOST STAFF)

-The attack is one of the deadliest strikes against the West African country's military in recent memory.
-It is still reeling from jihadist raids in late September that underscored the increasing reach and sophistication of armed groups operating in the region."The dispatched reinforcements found 54 bodies including one civilian, 10 survivors, and found considerable material damage.
-The situation is under control," government spokesman Yaya Sangare said on Twitter in the early hours of Saturday.

-The authorities first reported the attack by armed men on the army post in Indelimane, Menaka region, on Friday, but gave a lower provisional death toll.
+The authorities first reported the attack in Indelimane, Menaka region, on Friday, but gave a lower provisional death toll.

+"Heavily armed unidentified men attacked around noon.
+The attack started with shellfire..
+Then they retreated toward Niger," government spokesman Yaya Sangare told Reuters on Saturday.

+He added the death toll remained provisional as corpses were undergoing identification, and that the army was undertaking a combing operation on the ground with support from international forces, including French troops from the Barkhane operation and U.N. peacekeepers.

 From their stronghold in Mali, groups with al Qaeda and Islamic State links have been able to fan out across the Sahel, destabilizing parts of Niger and Burkina Faso.